Clashes On Morocco Border As Madrid Accuses Rabat Of blackmail - UrduPoint

 Clashes On Morocco Border As Madrid Accuses Rabat Of 'blackmail'

-Fnideq, Morocco, (UrduPoint / Pakistan Point News - 20th May, 2021 ) :Spain accused Morocco of "blackmail" on Thursday for allowing a record 8,000 migrants to reach the Spanish North African enclave of Ceuta, sparking a crisis that saw clashes on the Moroccan side of the border overnight.
+Fnideq, Morocco, (UrduPoint / Pakistan Point News - 21st May, 2021 ) :Spain accused Morocco of "blackmail" for allowing a record 8,000 migrants to reach the Spanish North African enclave of Ceuta, sparking a crisis that saw clashes on the Moroccan side of the border overnight.

 Spanish authorities were caught by surprise on Monday when large numbers of mostly young people began swimming or using small inflatable boats to cross the frontier as the Moroccan border forces looked the other way, quickly leaving the tiny territory overwhelmed.